A Driver Killed Multiple Pedestrians in New York City. Here's What to Know

 The suspect has been taken into custody

-Police said the suspect struck pedestrians and continued driving, also striking another vehicle.
+Police said the suspect — a 29-year-old man — struck pedestrians on the bike path and continued driving a rented Home Depot pickup truck, colliding with a school bus.
 The suspect exited the vehicle displaying imitation firearms and was shot by law enforcement officers.

-Police said the suspect has been taken into custody, and there are no other suspects outstanding.
+He was taken into custody and transported to a local hospital.
+Police said there are no other suspects.

 The incident took place in lower Manhattan